chrisy781/Computer_Vision_Group_27/readme.md

 Dropblock: just like Dropout, only instead of dropping one feature, it drops a block of features.
 This is a better regulization technique than Dropout for object detection.
 The method is described in the paper by Ghiasi et al. [15]

 ![set2_test1](/figures/yolo_architecture/dropblock.png)
+*This figure shows the workings of dropblock (c), dropout (b)*

 Class label smoothing: the class label is smoothed to prevent over-fitting.
 This is done by making a linear combination of the class label and a uniform distributed variable.
 This adds noise to the label, working like a regulizer.
 Muller et al. [14] describe why this method works as a regulizer.

 ![set2_test1](/figures/yolo_architecture/rsz_class_label_smoothing.png)
+*This figure the influence of class label smoothing on multiple datasets*

 ### 3.2 Datasets